aminebechrifa/Rubik-s-cube/README.md

 <h1>THE GAME</h1>
 <p>Once one has chosen the theme of the Rubik’s cube, the
 user is directed to the final scene.<p><br>
+  <h3>To play the Rubik's cube:</h3>
+<p>One can rotate the rubik’s cube using the mouse and clicking on the right button.
+There are 2 arrows that define in which axis the rotation of the face is possible .
+These two arrows can be set using the keyboard.
+The left/right arrow control the arrow on the top of the cube and the WASD control the arrow on the left of the cube.
+While pointing to a location, an arrow allows to show in which direction the next move is possible.
+The actual movement of the face will be possible according to the arrow position using the G, H to rotate along the y axis (positive and negative).
+Also J and K keys rotate along the Z axis and N and M to rotate along the X axis.
+One can shuffle the cube and see how this is done thanks to an animation.
+One can click on a button to see the Rubik's cube being solved.
+There is a timer that can be controlled thanks to 4 buttons</p>
 <h3>The Decor of the Game :</h3>
 <p>Half of the scene is made for the buttons and the timer as well
 as the helper board containing the 6 images of the rubik's